BY-LAWS OF INTERLACHEN

 - Perform such other duties as rightfully pertains to the office of Secretary.

 - Mail out meeting notices and proxies as provided in Article XI, Section 1 and 2.
-At the beginning of special or annual meetings,
+At the beginning of special or annual meetings, register the proxies.

-.
+Section 4.
 Treasurer.
 The Treasurer shall:

 - Submit a complete financial report at the annual meeting.